apache/hawq-docs/install/install-cli.md

     $ hawq ssh -f seg_hosts -e 'chown gpadmin /data/segment'
     ```

-16. Create the HAWQ temporary directories on all HAWQ hosts in your cluster.
+16. HAWQ temporary directories are used for spill files.
+Create the HAWQ temporary directories on all HAWQ hosts in your cluster.
 As a best practice, use a directory from each mounted drive available on your machines to load balance writing for temporary files.
 These drives are typically the same drives that are used by your DataNode service.
 For example, if you have two drives mounted on `/data1` and `/data2`, you could use `/data1/tmp` and `/data2/tmp` for storing temporary files.
+If you do not specify master or segment temporary directories, temporary files are stored in `/tmp`.

     The following example commands use two disks with the paths /data1/tmp and /data2/tmp: